enigma1/focus-files/README.md

 ## ✨ Features

-- 📌 **Mark the current file as focused** – Pin the file you are working on for easy access.
+- 📌 **Mark the current file as focused** – Pin the file you are working on for easy access, re-pin the same file will move it at the top.
 - 📁 **Add files directly from the Explorer** – Select one or multiple files, right-click, and choose **Pin to Focused Files**.
 - 🔖 **Pin specific text locations** – Highlight text and pin it; the location will appear under the main file with a label, line, and column.
 - 🔁 **Re-marking a file moves it to the top** – Priority is given to recently pinned files.